-Our Culture.
-From our inception over 25 years ago, Nu Skin Enterprises' mission has been to improve people's lives-through our quality products, our rewarding business opportunities and by promoting an uplifting and enriching culture.
-Our mission statement encourages people to be a "force for good" in the world around them.
-Our culture unites our distributors, customers and employees in innovative humanitarian efforts, the most significant of which are our Nourish the Children initiative that provides our distributors the ability to donate meals to starving children, and our Force for Good Foundation that supports many charitable causes that benefit children.
-In short, we believe that people are attracted to organizations that focus on more than just financial incentives.
-We encourage our distributors and our employees to live each day with an understanding that together we have the opportunity to make the world a better place.
+Our culture-Improving lives.
+Our mission statement encourages our people to be a "force for good" by improving lives through the use of both our products and business opportunities and promotes a humanitarian culture.
+We encourage our distributors, customers and employees to become involved in humanitarian efforts, the most significant of which are our Nourish the Children initiative, which provides our distributors the ability to donate meals to starving children, and our Force for Good Foundation, which supports charitable causes that benefit children.
+We believe that people are attracted to organizations that focus on more than just financial incentives.